jcoupon/venice/README.md

 0.0  0.0  0.0  0.0  0.0  0.0  0.0  0.0  0.0  0.0
 ```

-### 2. Finds objects inside/outside a mask
+### 2. Find objects inside/outside a mask

 For ds9-type masks, `venice` determines if a point is inside a polygon by drawing a line between a point and a second point (outside the polygon) and count how many times the line crosses the sides of the polygon.
 If the number is odd, the object is inside, if the number is even, the point is outside (Press et al 2007, Numerical recipes in c++).

-In order to improve the speed, the process is made in 2 times.
+In order to improve the speed, the process is made in 2 steps.
 A first quick check is performed to know if the point is inside or outside the square drawn by the extrema of the polygon (less time consuming) and then the above test is made.

 This is fast.
 The only limitation is that all mask entries (`polygon`,`box`,`circle`,`ellipse`) are converted into polygons and stored in memory as a binary tree.
 A very big mask file (> 10^5 entries) will take a significant amount of memory.